The raucous room and flowing wine, rollicking around us

-and me no water to drink in the midst of many waters)
+fish below and birds above and me no water there to drink

 tables full and over full, like bellies and wine glasses

-choruses echoed in this gathered congregation of the goddess Socializing
+choruses did echo in this gathered congregation

-the good ship “I Alone Survived” bobbed high and pristine, clean, in order
+the good ship “I Alone Survived” bobbed high and pristine, clean,

 perhaps we were mistaken as tee-totalers of banquets,